-After determining the nature of the business your decision must be to truly commit yourself to creating it.
-It is in fact a creation which will take time, funds, creative thinking, research, application of skill – knowledge – experience.
+After determining the nature of the business, your decision must be to truly commit yourself to creating it.
+It is in fact a creation which will take time, funds, creative thinking, research, and an application of skill, knowledge, and experience.
 The decision should be accompanied by a clear outline or definition of what is entailed (i.e. included), what is the vision for the market, what is the appeal of product or service.
-Example: several years ago we setup an information systems consultancy at a time when most small and some medium companies were struggling with the conversion to an automated office.
+For example, several years ago we setup an information systems consultancy at a time when most small and some medium companies were struggling with the conversion to an automated office.
 This became the definition of our business service.
-[Advice: articulate clearly what your business is about and write it down.
-It will become an entry into your business plan outlined below.]
+My advice is to articulate clearly what your business is about and write it down.
+It will become an entry into your business plan outlined below.

-Be selective – Do not try to cover every angle of the selected business area at the outset.
-At the best of times it is difficult to be all things to all persons.
+Do not try to cover every angle of the selected business area at the outset.
+At the best of times, it is difficult to be all things to all persons.
 Focus your efforts on those things in demand that you are good at doing or at getting done.
-I have some young friends who are creating their startups, they are skilled at many things and try to combine them all into the business, but before long they are out seeking a job.
-[Advice : Be smart, ask yourself if this is manageable.
-There are only 24 hours in a day and only about 12 can be productive over a sustained period]
+I have some young friends who are creating their startups that are skilled at many things and try to combine them all into the business, but before long they are out seeking a job.
+Be smart, ask yourself if this is manageable.
+There are only 24 hours in a day and only about 12 can be productive over a sustained period.

-Be cost conservative – initially, do for yourself whatever you can and purchase only the exceptions.
-For instance if you are reasonably good at creating your own website then do the basic build and purchase web programing services for refining and adding operational features.
+Initially, do for yourself whatever you can and purchase only the exceptions.
+For instance, if you are reasonably good at creating your own website, then do the basic build and purchase web programing services for refining and adding operational features.

 Partners and Associates in Your Startup Business

-Work your connections – do you have friends who are artistic or creative?
+Do you have friends who are artistic or creative?
 Do you have connections who are website developers?
 Do you have friends who can assist you to create a business plan?
-Make a list of the things you need to wok on - business plan, operations plan, budget, website, sales projection, business registration, inventory - seek advice, seek help from your connections.
+Make a list of the things you need to wok on—business plans, operation plans, budget, website, sales projections, business registrations, inventory—seek advice from your connections.
 Friends and family are usually happy to help.
-[Caution: Getting too many people involved in helping could overwhelm.]
+But be careful, getting too many people involved in helping could be overwhelming.

-Do your research – the purpose is to obtain a rough assessment of the similar products or service on the market, to assess demand, appeal, target audience, size / location of the market.
+The purpose is to obtain a rough assessment of the similar products or services on the market to assess demand, appeal, target audience, and size/location of the market.
 Use the Internet.
-Depending on the product or service there may be NGO’s and Government Departments from which information can be had.
-For instance in developing countries there is likely to be an agency which promotes business development, export of products.
-[Example: In Jamaica there is JAMPRO that promotes business opportunities between local and overseas investors; JEA Jamaica Export Association].
-If you are entering a local market in a particular area you may want to carry out a survey to determine people’s likes and dislikes, the potential of the market, attributes.
-[Illustration: Before we setup our fashion boutique in Montego Bay, we created a 2-page questionnaire to capture the essence of this bustling city.
-We hired 2 or 3 young persons to go around and interview persons as they traversed the area.]
+Depending on the product or service, there may be NGOs and government departments from which information can be obtained.
+For instance, in developing countries, there is likely to be an agency which promotes business development and export of products.
+In Jamaica, there is JAMPRO, which promotes business opportunities between local and overseas investors.
+If you are entering a local market in a particular area, you may want to carry out a survey to determine people’s likes and dislikes, the potential of the market, and attributes.
+Before we setup our fashion boutique in Montego Bay, we created a two-page questionnaire to capture the essence of this bustling city.
+We hired two or three young people to go around and interview others as they traversed the area.

 Funding Your Startup Business

-Plan your Budget – not only do you need to plan your budget but also to operate within it.
+Not only do you need to plan your budget, you also need to operate within it.
 Consequently, make sure that your budget is true and can stand up to what you actually are going to do.
-Get assistance if you are in doubt – call on your friend who studied finance or hire someone who is in the business.
+Get assistance if you are in doubt—call on your friend who studied finance or hire someone who is in the business.
 There are small professional agencies offering this service.
-[Comment: When we did a recent business startup we hired a friend who offers this service as a freelance agent.
-We were lucky to have done this because a number of the details that we would not have considered, were raised by her and thus gave us the opportunity to seek out the information and plan it in the budget.]
+When we did a recent business startup, we hired a friend who offered this service as a freelance agent.
+We were lucky to have done this because a number of the details that we would not have considered were raised by her and thus gave us the opportunity to seek out the information and plan it in the budget.

-Investigate Crowd Funding – this is a present and growing alternative for the funding of startup businesses and other undertakings.
+This is a present and growing alternative for the funding of startup businesses and other undertakings.
 It is social funding.
-There is no dearth of information on the Internet about crowd funding so further investigation is left up to you.
-[Comment: I started a Google Community site to talk about the subject and to solicit information and personal reports – ‘Caribbean Crowdfunding’.
-You are invited to peruse the site and contribute your information.
-See Link below.]
+There is no dearth of information on the Internet about crowd funding, so further investigation is left up to you.
+I started a Google Community site to talk about the subject and to solicit information and personal report.

-Investigate Family Funding – family and friends provide an obvious source of support.
+Family and friends provide an obvious source of support.

 Create a Business Plan for Your Startup

-Create your business plan – At this point you will have accumulated all or most of the information needed to construct your business plan.
+At this point, you will have accumulated all or most of the information needed to construct your business plan.
 This is a very important process.
 Your business plan clarifies what you are setting out to do.
 It also is a requirement of any loan agency that you are thinking of tapping into.
-If you are relying on funds from friends and family then your business plan will give them the understanding and comfort in what you are setting out to do and asking them to indulge in.
+If you are relying on funds from friends and family, then your business plan will give them the understanding and comfort in what you are setting out to do and asking them to indulge in.

 a.
 Assess the size, trend and growth potential of your market.
 What are the barriers to your entry?